AsynchronousAI/cobalt/README.md

 - `sudo make setuppy` - Make sure you didnt clean the build folder or this will fail, this also requires python3 but installs with `py` instead of `python3`
 #### For python
 - `sudo make setup-py` - Make sure you didnt clean the build folder or this will fail, this also requires python but installs with `python` instead of `python3` or `py`
-### lua-lxx
-This is an optional tool for converting Lua source code to LXX source code.
-This is not required to use LXX but is a nice tool to have.
-- `make lua-lxx` - Make sure you didnt clean the build folder or this will fail You will find newly compiled binaries at lxx-1.0.0/lua-lxx.
-You can use this by making a `compile.lua` in your cwd and running `lua-lxx` and the new code should be in the terminal.

 ### End result
 - `lxx` executable in the cwd for the shell, interpreter, and bytecode interpreter